eventide-project/docs/user-guide/reading.md

 - Each message data is passed to the reader's block
 - Readers don't return anything
 - Readers retrieve messages in batches
+- A reader reads events in order, and continues to read until the end of the stream
 - A reader's batch size is configurable
 - A reader's starting position is configurable
-- A reader reads events in order, and continues to read until the end of the stream
-- Readers can be configured with a _condition_ that filters the messages retrieved
 - A reader can be configured with an existing [session](./session.md), or it can create a new session

 ## MessageStore::Postgres::Read Class